13 Ways to Get Known in Your Industry

 12. Social media followers

 This is the currency that meeting planners want to see.
 They need to know that if they put you on the registration page for a conference that you can fill a room.
 Social media followers are not about vanity metrics, they’re about social proof helping those who book you to build trust that you can help to fill that room.
-Your job is to help them get bums on seats, not just to be a Rockstar on stage.
+Your job is to help them get bums on seats, not just to be a rockstar on stage.

 13. Create variety in your visual elements